 One other consideration is that due to the autolocking mechanism, our Sport carabiners can be a little tricky to open and close with one hand or if you are wearing gloves, as you have to spin the lock open and then press the lever to open it.
 It's doable with one hand, but can take some getting used to, and is not quite as quick and easy as our brass clips.

 That's it - we hope this is helpful!
 More questions?
 Just contact us, we’d love to help!

-To learn about how to care for your biothane and brass hardware, click here.
+Learn about how to care for your BioThane and brass hardware.

-For tips on how to size your dog for a leash or long line, click here.
+Tips on how to size your dog for a leash or long line.

 For more about our custom add-on options, click here.